The implications of AI on professional indemnity insurance

 The world appears simultaneously excited and scared about the potential for artificial intelligence.
 While software could replace much of the administration and bureaucracy involved in business, cutting costs (and jobs), there are widely acknowledged risks of transferring too much responsibility to emerging technology.

 Insurance is all about calculating risks and understanding the implications of decisions.
-In this article, we explore the power and potential of AI and the negative impact it could have on your clients and your reputation.
+In this article, we explore the potential of AI and professional indemnity insurance and the negative impact it could have on your clients and your reputation.

 - What is AI?